songxiaoyu/sCCIgen/Rmd/Rpackage_SRT.md

 #### Task 1: Estimate model parameters from the snRNAseq for simulation.

 This is part is to fit the expression data.
-When sim_method==“copula”, it will fit both the gene marignal distribution and gene-gene correlation.
+When sim_method==“copula”, it will fit both the gene marginal distribution and gene-gene correlation.
 When sim_method==“ind”, it will only fit the gene marginal distribution.

 Note: If the number of genes or cells are large, model fitting may take some time.
-It is suggested to selecte a reasonably large sample size per cell type before the model fitting.
+It is suggested to select a reasonable sample size (e.g. \<10000 per cell type) before the model fitting, as more cells may not be needed improve the estimation.
+Similarly, if some genes are extremely zero-inflated, narrowing the simulation to reasonbly variable genes is an option.

 ``` r